Bipolar Disorder in Teenagers: Signs, Symptoms, Treatment

 Extensive information on suicide thoughts, suicide attempts, and other suicide issues.

 Treating Bipolar Disorder in Teenagers

 Treatment for teenage bipolar is similar to that of adult bipolar disorder: medication, therapy and support (bipolar self-help and how to help a bipolar loved one).
 Medications used to treat adults are often helpful in stabilizing mood in teenagers with bipolar disorder.
 Most doctors start medication immediately upon diagnosis if both parents agree.

-Early onset bipolar disorder is more commonly associated with positive response to the mood stabilizer valproate and a relative failure of response to lithium, not only because rapid cycling, mixed states and substance use are common in this group, but also because adolescents and young adults are less tolerant to the side effects of lithium.3
+Early onset bipolar disorder is more commonly associated with a positive response to the mood stabilizer valproate and relative failure of response to lithium, not only because rapid cycling, mixed states and substance use are common in this group, but also because adolescents and young adults are less tolerant to the side effects of lithium.3

 Other treatments, such as psychotherapy, may not be effective until mood stabilization occurs.
 In fact, stimulants and antidepressants given without a mood stabilizer (often the result of misdiagnosis) can cause havoc in bipolar disorder in teenagers, potentially inducing mania, more frequent cycling and increases in aggressive outbursts.

 Treatment of bipolar disorder in teens is a trial-and-error process lasting weeks, months, or longer, as doctors try several medications alone and in combination to find the best treatment for the symptoms of teenage bipolar disorder.
 Two or more mood stabilizers, plus additional medications for symptoms that remain, are often necessary to achieve and maintain stability.